Afdaan/migrate-whm/README.md

 ### Install `sshpass`

-install `sshpass` first because the script is using `sshpass` or it can be error.
+install `sshpass` first because the script is using `sshpass` or it can be error during running.

 **Ubuntu/Debian**